vanhoangkha/Networking-fundamentals/Day60_Wireless_Security.md

 - All of the above support TWO AUTHENTICATION MODES:
     - PERSONAL MODE :
         - A PRE-SHARED KEY (PSK) is used for AUTHENTICATOIN
-        - When you connect to a home WI-FI Mạng, enter the PASSWORD and are AUTHENTICATED, that is PERSONAL MODE
+        - When you connect to a home WI-FI Network, enter the PASSWORD and are AUTHENTICATED, that is PERSONAL MODE
         - This is common in small NETWORKS
         - The PSK itself is NOT sent over the air
         - A FOUR-WAY HANDSHAKE is used for AUTHENTICATION and the PSK is used to GENERATE ENCRYPTION KEYS